 In 1985 Mandela is hauled out of jail and groomed for government in England.

 In 1986 the de Kock commission recommendations are implemented handing the creation of the national currency (Rand) over to private banks.

-In 1987 the Soviet forces are stopped at Cuito Cuananvale (one of many battles) losing 4,785 killed, 94 MBTs, 9 MiGs, and hundreds of combat vehicles. source Chester Crocker
+In 1987 the Soviet forces are stopped at Cuito Cuanavale (one of many battles) losing 4,785 killed, 94 MBTs, 9 MiGs, and hundreds of combat vehicles. source Chester Crocker

-In 1988 the drunk foreign minister (Pik Botha) gave away South West Africa (now communist Namibia), which was not even on the table, in the pub at the Cairo negotiations about mutual (Soviet/SAfrican) withdrawal from Angola.
+In 1988 the drunk foreign minister (Pik Botha), at the Cairo negotiations about mutual (Soviet/SAfrican) withdrawal from Angola, gave away South West Africa (now communist Namibia, which was not even on the table) in the pub.
 Months later the Soviet union collapsed, which explains the rush.

 In 1994 Mandela has a staged release from prison with a prepared government.

 Boer, Zulu, Tswana, and Xhosa (Ciskei) resistance (almost civil war) to this take-over was severely dealt with by the de Klerk transition government.
 Only by treason in the ranks of Africa’s most powerful military, was something like this possible.

 Note that neither wars against the English empire (1880/1, 1899-1902) nor Soviet union (1976-1988) were lost on the battlefield, but by treason.
 In both cases, while citizens and soldiers were fighting for survival, CEOs, generals, and politicians were betraying the country.

 There are no examples of successful communist governments on the planet.
 In fact communism cost 70 million lives in the Soviet union, 100 million in China, and in South Africa the murder rate of food producing farmers is 228 per 100,000.
 The murder rate of the general public is 36 per 100,000 using government statistics, compared to 1 per 100,000 in Europe and 5 in the US.